 Main Street Traffic Safety Project

-Bicycle Routes: Approximately 0.45 miles of class III bicycle route is included in this project to connect the north side of the Main Street Bridge to Correas Street via Johnston Street.
+Bicycle Routes: Approximately 0.32 miles of Class II and 0.45 miles of Class III bicycle routes are included in this project to connect HWY 1 to the Main Street Bridge to Correas Street via Johnston Street.
 This effort will also include the restriping of select parking spaces from 90 degree to a slanted angle.

 Pedestrian Crosswalks: Five high visibility crosswalks are proposed in this project.
 A standard, ladder design is being considered to provide the greatest amount of visibility and pedestrian safety.